owen-kimball/Scientific-Computing-Using-Python/README.md

 - Error analysis
 - Scientific data processing

-This was developed as coursework for Applied Computational and Mathematical Sciences coursework at the University of Washington.
+Developed as part of Applied & Computational Mathematical Sciences coursework at the University of Washington using Python scientific computing tools including NumPy, Pandas, SciPy, and Matplotlib.